Welcome To Our Story Page

 Let me begin...

 Not too long ago, one of my kids on my elementary bus was talking to one of his friends.
 They were directly in the seat behind me so I could hear them very clearly.
-They all knew my birthday was coming soon, and they were discussing my age...which by the way was 43...
+They all knew my birthday was coming soon, and they were discussing my age… which by the way at the time was 43…

 The one looked at the other and said "how old do you think he is going to be?"